portellam/auto-xorg/README.md

 I am happy to share this with the VFIO community.

 ## Disclaimer
-Tested on Debian Linux, on my personal laptop PC (Thinkpad T500-series, with NVIDIA Optimus) and desktop PC (Intel Core 9th Gen. and Z390 motherboard).
+Tested on Debian Linux, on my personal Laptop PC (Thinkpad T500-series, with NVIDIA Optimus) and Desktop PC (Intel Core 9th Gen. and Z390 motherboard).

-My desktop has no issues and works as expected.
+My Desktop has no issues and works as expected.
 Primary and secondary GPUs are NVIDIA 10-series and AMD Radeon HD 6900-series, respectively.

-**I daily drive this Desktop, and Auto-Xorg works as expected.
-It such a help for whenever I choose boot either VGA device.**
+**I daily drive this Desktop, and Auto-Xorg works as expected.** It such a help for whenever I choose to boot either VGA device.

-However my laptop has some issues:
+However my Laptop has some issues:
 * **lspci** parses Intel VGA driver **"i915"** (which is blacklisted and superseded by **"modesetting**").
 This driver mis-match causes Auto-Xorg to write an invalid Xorg configuration file.
 * the laptop does not support VGA passthrough at all.
 For this use-case, Auto-Xorg will provide zero benefit.